 Rock Climbing at Lone Rock Point

 Lone Rock Point is a spectacular and unique limestone crag less than 1 mile from downtown Burlington, VT.
 It offers an amazing setting with difficult sport routes and magnificent views on the shores of Lake Champlain.
-Lone Rock Point Cliff is open to climbing for the 2017-2018 season under a special use agreement signed between CRAG-VT and the Episcopal Diocese of Vermont.
+Lone Rock Point Cliff is open to climbing under a special use agreement signed between CRAG-VT and the Episcopal Diocese of Vermont.
 Access will only be maintained through strict adherence to the rules outlined below.
 Not following the property requirements may result in loss of access to the cliff.

 Lone Rock Point Cliff Use Guidelines